If you are looking to trade forex online from Malaysia then you need to open an account with a retail forex broker.

 MYR 450 ($100)

-AvaTrade is CFD and Forex broker.
+AvaTrade is CFD and Forex broker, but note that their are operating in Malaysia with any license.
 They are offering trading platforms like AvaTradeGo, MT5 and MT4.

 Fees: Typical spread for EURUSD is 0.9 pips.
 That of gold is lower at 0.29 pips